Chapter One: Bitter Lightweight

 "Jackpot," Tristan smirked, running a hand through his wild, flaming red hair.
 Colby watched as Tristan took his glasses off and stuffed them into his pocket, having done this since High School.
 Hell if Colby knew why his friend felt the need to take them off; if anything they added to his appearance.

 A minute later, Ashton came flopping down happily beside Colby, a cold beer in his hand.
 "More to come!" he winked playfully, literally opening his hatch and chugging the Canadian like he'd gone for days without liquid.
 Burping, he wiped his mouth and set the glass on the table.
 "Uh oh," he began, noticing the absence of Tristan's glasses.
-"Are there girls?
+"Hot girls?
 Where?"